Recurring appointments

 Appointment editorโ

-The text inside this legend button shows the recurrence rule as a sentence rather than a pattern.
-In the example above, the rule is simple: a daily occurrences without a specified end time.
-It is particularly useful when the rule is more complex than this, like a two-monthly occurrence on the second weekend day.
+This legend button states the recurrence rule as a sentence rather than a pattern.
+In the example above the rule is simple: a daily occurrence with no end date.
+The sentence becomes especially helpful when the rule is more complex, such as a two-monthly occurrence on the second weekend day.

-The legend button reveals a window in which the user can construct the recurrence rule by selecting the frequency, the interval and the end time of the repeat:
+The legend button opens a window where you build the recurrence rule by choosing the frequency, the interval and the end time of the repeat:

 - Frequency: Daily, weekly, monthly, yearly